Japan's Hoya to launch $1.4 billion counter-bid for Toshiba unit NuFlare

 Toshiba’s plans to acquire NuFlare come as Japanese companies are under pressure to resolve conflicts of interest between publicly traded parent companies and their listed subsidiaries.

-Toshiba has said plans to spend 200 billion yen to convert NuFlare, plant engineering firm Toshiba Plant Systems & Services (1983.T) and marine electrical systems maker Nishishiba Electric Co (6591.T) into wholly owned units.
+Toshiba has said plans to spend 200 billion yen to convert NuFlare, plant engineering firm Toshiba Plant Systems and Services (1983.T), and marine electrical systems maker Nishishiba Electric Co (6591.T) into wholly owned units.

-Reporting by Makiko Yamazaki Junko Fujita; Additional reporting by Chang-Ran Kim; Editing by Stephen Coates and Christopher Cushing
+Reporting by Makiko Yamazaki Junko Fujita; Additional reporting by Chang-Ran Kim; Editing by Christopher Cushing and Stephen Coates